Nepal Trekking Gear. What to Wear, What to Take.

 This is where things get complicated, what clothing, shoes, boots, pants, jackets, and so on to wear in Nepal.
 Be safe, always be ready for bad weather.
 But use common sense too.

 We haven’t taken the gear you’re “supposed” to buy on any of our treks.
-I’ve never owned a merino base layer in my life!
+I’ve never owned a merino base layer, nor do I pack thermals.
 Most of this recommended gear is seriously expensive, we haven’t needed it.

 Trekking Boots at Everest Base Camp Best boots for trekking in Nepal